 Directions

-1. Preparing the garlic butter mixture: In a bowl, blend softened butter with minced garlic, chopped herbs, salt, and pepper.
-For added flavor, incorporate some olive oil.
+- Preparing the garlic butter mixture: In a bowl mash softened butter with minced garlic, chopped parsely, salt and pepper.
+Add a drizzle of olive oil if you want extra flavor.

-3. Spreading the garlic butter on the bread: Generously spread the garlic butter mixture over the slices of sourdough bread, making sure to cover each piece evenly.
+- Spreading the garlic butter on the bread: Slather that garlic butter mix all over the sourdough slices, making sure to coat each piece evenly.

-4. Adding optional cheese: If desired, sprinkle shredded cheese on top of the buttered bread for an extra layer of flavor.
+- Adding optional cheese: If you like cheesy bread, sprinkle shredded cheese on top of the buttered slices.

-5. Baking instructions: Place the bread on a baking sheet and bake for about 10-15 minutes, or until the edges are golden brown and the cheese is melted.
+- Baking instructions: Place the bread on a baking sheet and bake for about 10-15 minutes, or until the edges are golden brown and cheese is melted.

-6. Garnishing and serving: Once out of the oven, sprinkle with additional herbs for garnish.
+- Garnishing and serving: Once out of the oven, add more herbs on top for garnish.
 Serve warm and enjoy!

 Tips and Tricks

-• The best types of sourdough for this recipe are those with a hearty crust and tangy flavor.
+- The best sourdough for this recipe has a thick crust and a nice tang.

-• For storing leftover garlic bread, wrap it in foil or store it in an airtight container at room temperature for a couple of days or in the refrigerator for up to a week.
+- To store leftovers, wrap in foil or keep in an airtight container for a couple days at room temp or up to a week in the fridge.

 Serving Suggestions